FeyXieXzf/Xtreme-Firmware/ReadMe.md

 - <h4>Stable: Many hours have been spent rewriting core parts of the Flippers firmware as well as some of its apps to ensure stability.
 A task that was long needed on all Firmware, so we tackled it right away.</h4>

-- <h4>Customizable: Dont like the Animations, want to turn on/off the Home screen icons (battery, SD card etc), change the flippers name or anything like that?
-You absolutely can.
-No need to mess with code or deal with weird manifest files.
-Its all done with an App.</h4>
+- <h4>Customizable: Dont like the firmware's own artworks and want the dolphins back?
+Not a chance.
+"Fork it and change it yourself."</h4>
 <br><br>
 Note, the below mentioned changes are only a few things we did.
-For a full list click [here](https://github.com/Flipper-XFW/Xtreme-Firmware/wiki/Customization)
+For a full list click [here](https://github.com/FeyXieXzf/Xtreme-Firmware/wiki/Customization)

 -----
 <br>